Fugu: Incidents

-Statistics from the Tokyo Bureau of Social Welfare and Public Health indicate 20 to 44 incidents, some affecting multiple diners, of fugu poisoning per year between 1996 and 2006 in Japan.
-Between 34 and 64 people were hospitalized, and zero to six died, per year, with an average fatality rate of 6.8%.
+Between 1996 and 2006, statistics from the Tokyo Bureau of Social Welfare and Public Health indicate 20–44 annual incidents of fugu poisoning in Japan, some affecting multiple diners.
+Annually, 34–64 people were hospitalized and 0–6 died, with an average fatality rate of 6.8% of those hospitalized.
 Of the 23 incidents reported in Tokyo from 1993 through 2006, only one took place in a restaurant; all others involved people catching and eating the fish.
-Poisonings through amateur preparation can result from confusion between types of puffer, as well as improper methods, and some may represent deliberate suicide attempts.
-Engelbert Kaempfer, a German physician who resided in Japan in the 1690s, reported that an unusually toxic variety of puffer was sometimes sought out by individuals who wished to take their own lives.
+Poisonings through amateur preparation can result from confusion between types of puffer, as well as improper methods.
+Some may also represent deliberate suicide attempts; Engelbert Kaempfer, a German physician who resided in Japan in the 1690s, reported that an unusually toxic variety of puffer was sometimes sought out by individuals who wished to take their own lives.

 Much higher figures were reported in earlier years, peaking in 1958 when 176 people died from eating fugu in a single year.
 According to the Fugu Research Institute, 50% of the victims were poisoned by eating the liver, 43% from eating the ovaries, and 7% from eating the skin.
 One of the most famous victims was the Kabuki actor and "Living National Treasure" Bandō Mitsugorō VIII, who in 1975 died after eating four servings of fugu kimo (fugu liver), the sale of which was prohibited by local ordinances at the time.
 Bandō claimed to be able to resist the poison, but died several hours after returning to his hotel.

-On August 23, 2007, a doctor in Thailand reported that unscrupulous fish sellers sold puffer meat disguised as salmon, which caused fifteen deaths over three years.
+On August 23 2007, a doctor in Thailand reported that unscrupulous fish sellers sold puffer meat disguised as salmon, which caused fifteen deaths over three years.
 About 115 people were taken to different hospitals.
 Fugu had been banned in Thailand five years prior to the deaths.

 In March 2008, a fisherman in the Philippines died and members of his family became ill from pufferfish.
 The previous year, four people in the same town died and five others had fallen ill after eating the same variety of pufferfish.

-In February 2009, a Malaysian fisherman died and four others were hospitalised after they consumed a meal of pufferfish when they ran out of food while at sea.
+In February 2009, a Malaysian fisherman died and four others were hospitalized after they consumed a meal of pufferfish when they ran out of food while at sea.

-In November 2011, a chef at two-Michelin star "Fugu Fukuji" in Tokyo was suspended from his post.
+In November 2011, a chef of two-Michelin star "Fugu Fukuji" in Tokyo was suspended from his post.
 The chef served fugu liver to a customer who, despite being warned of the risks, specifically asked that it be provided.
 The 35-year-old customer subsequently required hospital treatment for mild symptoms of tetrodotoxin paralysis, but made a full recovery.

 Five men were poisoned at a restaurant in Wakayama in March 2015 after specifically asking for liver.

 In December 2020, 3 people in the Philippines died, while 4 more were hospitalized after eating pufferfish.

+In March 2023, an elderly woman and her husband in Malaysia died after consuming pufferfish purchased from a fishmonger.

+In January 2024, a Brazilian man, 46, died after eating pufferfish given to him by a friend.